fairagro/knowledgebase/docs/rdm/core_metadata_specification.en.md

 A crop entity represents a sample of a specific plant or group of plants, sharing the same [taxonomic species](http://aims.fao.org/aos/agrovoc/c_331243), that are described in a dataset.

-Agrischemas recommends the following set of constructed properties to describe a crop:
+Agrischemas recommends the following set of constructed properties to describe a crop entity:
 |ID|name| description |propertyID|unitText|unitCode|minValue|maxValue|Controlled vocabulary
 |--|--|--|--|--|--|--|--|--|
 |CR_001|species|A group of organisms of common ancestry having common characteristics, that are able to reproduce only among themselves to produce fertile offspring and which are usually geographically distinct.
 It constitutes the fundamental rank in the taxonomic hierarchy.|http://aims.fao.org/aos/agrovoc/c_331243|/|/|/|/|AGROVOC concepts with the "has taxonomic rank" property with a value of [species](https://agrovoc.fao.org/browse/agrovoc/en/page/c_331243)